241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot/010302_CodingFrontend.md

      ```dotnet run --launch-profile https```

    * When the project is running, you will see a message in the terminal indicating the URL where the application is operating.
-This will typically be a URL like https://localhost:5000 or https://localhost:5001.
+This will typically be a URL like https://localhost:7201.
 (In this excercise our port is 7201).

    * Open your browser and visit the following URL: ```https://localhost:7201```.
       (If your application is running on a different port, replace 7201 with the corresponding port number.)